-This is an apartment renovation project which utilizes the latest 3D printing technology and fabrication techniques to create a highly sculptural interior space.
+This is an apartment renovation project which utilizes 3D printing technology and digital fabrication techniques to create a highly sculptural interior space.
 The project includes a uniquely crafted kitchen, wall, floor, and stair system.
-Combined together they help to create an aesthetic that computationally explores qualities that are traditionally seen in objects with handcrafted geometries and ornamentations.
+Combined together they help to create an aesthetic that computationally explores and celebrates qualities that are traditionally seen in handcrafted objects and ornamentations.

 Autodesk Toronto Technology Center: Mathew Spremulli, Chris Chekan, Ellen Hlozan, Tyson Fogel, Brian Jeong.
 Autodesk Boston Technology Center: Adam Day, Athena Moore, Haley Cormier, Stephanie Pender, Taylor Tobin.
 LuxMea: Jean Yang, Edward Broeders, Ryan Cook, Steven Avis, Vahid Esraghi, Xiao Su.

 There are multiple detail passes for the pattern generation.
 The first being the use of simplex noise, the second being a wrinkle effect along surfaces that had less of a curvature, and in the last pass, the form is manually sculpted and twisted by hand to give the piece a more human touch.
 The feature wall was cast from concrete with the help of 3d printed negatives for the formwork.
 However, because there were a lot of fine details and edges in the design, the edges that had the thinnest features had to be thickened algorithmically in order to reduce any chipping or breakage during the demolding process.

 There are 10 panels that make up the entire installation, each with a tolerance of 1mm between panels.
 The wall also has a gradient of mass where detail is thicker at the top and becomes thinner as it reaches the ground in order to introduce some additional complexity to the design.
 This is most noticeable as it results in an outward protrusion on the top left side of the wall.